Containers

 Motivation for Single-Purpose Operating Systems

 Single-Purpose Operating Systems (SPOS) are designed and optimized for specific tasks.
 They are common in embedded environments or devices with a constrained user interface or API, such as a wireless router.
 They may not support remote login or interactive shell access except through specialized debugging mechanisms.
 They are often image-based rather than package-based.
 On package-based systems, software is decomposed into packages that can be installed and updated independently by a package manager.
 On image-based systems, software is pre-installed into a filesystem image and must be installed and updated all at once.
-This uniformity minimizes the potential delta between the state of the system during pre-release testing, and the actual end state after applying an update on production systems, which is a frequent source of user pain.
+This uniformity minimizes the potential delta between the state of the system during pre-release testing and the actual end state after applying an update on production systems, easing a frequent source of user pain.

-Furthermore, If the SPOS does not define an LTS and does not need migrations, then fleet management can be further streamlined.
+• Eliminating the risk of unexpected local edits.
+If the SPOS does not define an LTS and does not require migrations, then fleet management can be further simplified.

 Introduction to Bottlerocket